 The scales should be firmly attached to the skin and none should be missing.
-Older or less fresh fish will have a dull looking, dry and wrinkled skin.
+Older or less fresh fish will have dull-looking, dry and wrinkled skin.

 While a covering of sea mucus on the skin is a good thing and a sign of freshness.
 Any on the flesh means the fish is quite old.
 The flesh of a fish should be dry, quite firm, and spring back into place when pressed.

 If you’re buying fillets like cod, haddock or salmon the flesh shouldn’t have started to flake apart.
 Always look for fish with bright, translucent and plump flesh.

 A really fresh fish should look like it’s about to wink at you.
 Its eyes should be bright, clear, and not sunken in its sockets.
 If the eyes look like they have cataracts it’s a sign that it’s been lying on the fish counter for a good few days.

 Bright red gills and clear eyes are generally a good indicator of a fish that’s fresh.
 But this isn’t always the case… It can depend a lot on the species of fish and the temperature of the water in which it lives.

 Besides, most fish will already have been filleted for your convenience so it’s not always going to be possible to inspect the eyes and gills.
 If you read this blog then you’re going to be cooking fish regularly.
 So it’s a good idea to find a supply of fresh fish.